thomasglasser/Minejago/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots and Logs**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots and logs to help explain your problem.

 - Mod Version [e.g. 1.2.3]
 - Minecraft Version [e.g. 1.19.4]

 **Additional context**
 Add any other context about the problem here.